raspberrypilearning/flappy-astronaut/en/step_12.md

 ## Adding your astronaut

 - In this game your astronaut will be represented by a single coloured pixel.
-The choice of colours is yours, but the examples will use yellow.
-Where you have set your other colour constants, now create a new tuple for your chosen colour.
+You can choose whatever colour you want for the astronaut, but the example will use yellow.
+Where you have set your other colour variables, now create a new tuple for your chosen astronaut colour.

 	```python
 	RED = (255, 0, 0)